tuomaseerola/R_template/README.md

 This repository contains R template for analysing data from experiments and surveys and justification to follow certain conventions and structures.
 This document is available at [https://github.com/tuomaseerola/R_template](https://github.com/tuomaseerola/R_template) and as a rendered html at [https://tuomaseerola.github.io/R_template/](https://tuomaseerola.github.io/R_template/).

+You can check the slides about [reproducible research](https://tuomaseerola.github.io/R_template/reproducible_research.html) or see [R_template in action](https://tuomaseerola.github.io/R_template/R_template_in_action.html) in a complex behavioural dataset.

 If you do have access to computer able to run the software, you can also start the analysis in RStudio and R as an independent process in a browser by using **Binder**, [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tuomaseerola/R_template/main?urlpath=rstudio).